IntelliSenseIoT/XserverIoTOnboardTask.NET/Docker/timezonetroubleshooting.md

 ## Best Practice

-Use host as single source of truth
+Use the host as the single source of truth

-Configure timezone only on host
+Configure the timezone only on the host system

-Let container inherit via mounted files
+Let the container inherit the timezone via mounted files

+Avoid modifying the timezone inside the container

+Container-level changes are not persistent and will be lost after updates or container recreation

-Avoid hardcoding timezone inside container
+Avoid hardcoding the timezone inside the container